-How To Enhance the Mental Health and Emotional Wellbeing of Primary Children with SEN Book and CD
+How To Enhance the Mental Health and Emotional Wellbeing of Primary Children with SEN

 This comprehensive yet practical book provides professionals working with primary children with SEN with a framework to develop their everyday practice in building children’s emotional resilience and strengthening their mental health.
 It offers strategies for whole-school emotional wellbeing provision as well as customisable intervention plans to be used in small groups and with individuals on a one-to-one basis.